noordjonge/nas/README.md

 Ensure that all dependencies are installed before running the script.
 Check network configurations if services are not accessible externally.

+## Disclaimer

+This script is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the authors be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the script or the use or other dealings in the script.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.